Quick Primer on Black Holes

 might actually emit incandescent radiation, of undetectably low

-temperature, due to the difference in spacetime curvature
+temperature (in the nanokelvin region), due to the difference in

-gravitational radiation, is not fully understood, and the
+detectable gravitational radiation, is not fully understood, and

 times the “normal” stellar black hole mass) that seem to exist